 When you go to make these fudgesicles, use avocados that are nice and ripe…soft when squeezed, but not too squishy.
 This way, your fudgesicles will turn out super creamy and you won’t even taste the avocado.
 On the flipside, if you use avocados that are un-ripe and still feel fairly hard, you’ll likely be able to taste it.

-Toss it all in a food processor, give ‘er a whirl until nice and creamy, transfer to your popsicle mold, freeze, and wait ever-so patiently while the magic happens.
+Toss it all in a food processor, give ‘er a whirl until nice and creamy, transfer to your popsicle mold (this is the one I use), freeze, and wait ever-so patiently while the magic happens.
 The most difficult part of this recipe (butofcourse) is waiting for the fudgesicles to freeze…the rest of it is a cake walk!

 Beat that heat!